Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy

-In this work, we argue that in most real-world scenarios, for instance, surgical navigation, more than one frame is available at inference time, and that the additional frames are valuable and should be exploited by the monocular depth estimation to a better practice.
-Unfortunately, based on our observations and experiments, the real strengths of the unsupervised multi-frame depth estimation model are hidden for several reasons (Fig.~\ref{Fig12}).
-First, the overall scarce and homogeneous textures of tissues are observed in endoscopy, which makes it hard for the model to obtain reliable information from photometric error\footnote{Photometric error is a main supervisory signal in unsupervised learning.}.
-For example, the predicted depth may be incorrect up to infinite, while the photometric error still displays a low value.
-Second, the brightness constancy assumption is not available in endoscopy.
-The inter-frame illumination of the same anatomy varies substantially when the camera and light source move through the environments.
-In addition, strong non-Lambertian reflections and inter-reflections are caused in the surfaces of smooth tissues and organ fluids.
-In such regions, photometric error and cost volume\footnote{Cost volume is constructed to leverage inputs from multiple views.} are susceptible to be confused by the severe brightness fluctuations.
+Unfortunately, based on our observations and experiments, several challenges in endoscopic scenes limit the performance gain from the temporal correlation, as shown in Fig.~\ref{Fig12}.
+First, the overall scarce and homogeneous textures of tissues are observed in endoscopy, which makes it hard for the model to obtain reliable information from the photometric loss\footnote{The photometric loss is a main supervisory signal in unsupervised depth estimation.}.
+For example, the predicted depth error can be very large, while the photometric loss still displays a low value.
+Second, the brightness constancy assumption is invalid for endoscopy.
+The inter-frame illumination of the same anatomy may vary substantially when the camera and light source move through the environments.
+In addition, strong non-Lambertian reflections and inter-reflections are caused on the surfaces of smooth tissues and organ fluids.
+In such regions, the photometric loss and cost volume\footnote{The cost volume is constructed to leverage inputs from multiple views.} are susceptible to be confused by the severe brightness fluctuations.